 The Surface Water Plan also allows for amendment to include rules for managed aquifer recharge.
 However, the Commission notes that a policy for this is yet to be developed.
-This involves taking water such as recycled water or urban stormwater, treating it, and then storing it in underground aquifers under controlled conditions.195 This water could then be extracted later.
+This involves taking water such as recycled water or urban stormwater, treating it, and then storing it in underground aquifers under controlled conditions.
+This water could then be extracted later.
 A pre-feasibility assessment for a managed aquifer recharge project in Sydney's Botany aquifer has been undertaken by the University of NSW and the University of Technology Sydney.
-If implemented, this project could deliver around 5 percent of Sydney's annual water usage.196
+If implemented, this project could deliver around 5 percent of Sydney's annual water usage.
+In the supplementation of the supplementatio